imjakedaniels/portfolio-highlights/README.md

 # Jake's Visual Portfolio

 Below are some of my past visuals, reports, and projects.
+Note: GitHub doesn't show mp4s so I use gifs; but these are LARGE gifs and can render slowly — excuse that!

 ## Scraping & animating a basketball game using {rvest} & {gganimate}